MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

 1. Next select the credential you wish to update – in this case the FileShareOwnerCrdential or the FileShareUserCredential and select edit – either from the menu bar or from the right click context menu. \<screenshot\>
 1. Enter the new credential details and then click OK.
 1. Repeat for the FileShareUserCredential if that has changed also.
-1. Once you have completed updating the credentials you must **restart CN0-VM**.
+1. Once you have completed updating the credentials, you must **restart CN0-VM**.
 1. Wait for **CN0-VM** and verify the role is marked as **Ready** in the Admin Portal -> App Service -> Roles
 1. Restart CN1-VM and verify the role is marked as **Ready**
 1. Once both controllers are marked as Ready, Repair all other Role instances.
 Recommend working through each role type i.e. Management, Front End etc methodically one set at a time.
-1. In the Azure Stack Administration Portal navigate back to the **ControllersNSG** Network Security Group.
+1. In the Azure Stack admin portal, navigate back to the **ControllersNSG** Network Security Group.

 1. Modify the **Inbound_Rdp_3389** rule to deny access.